 In addition to her work on the operatic stage, Natalie has also performed extensively throughout Australia and New Zealand as a soloist on the concert platform.

-Natalie has a Bachelor of Music from the University of Melbourne and was a member of the Victoria State Opera Young Artist Program.
+Natalie has a Bachelor of Music from the University of Melbourne and a Masters Degree in Classical Music from the Royal College of Music in Stockholm, Sweden.
+She was also a member of the Victoria State Opera Young Artist Program, Melbourne.

-Natalie's principal voice teacher has been Prof. Janice Chapman and more recently, Raymond Connell.
+Natalie's principal voice teacher has been Prof. Janice Chapman.